ambikamittal/capture-replay/README.md

 ## To setup node server and mongo db

-Create a new folder say "backend".
-Copy screenshots.model.js, server.js.
-Place package-mongo.json and rename it to package.json.
+Navigate to backend folder and open a new Git bash window
 ```
 npm install  (installs node server dependencies)
 npm install -g nodemon

 mongod (starts mongo driver.
-Ensure mongoDB is installed on your system)
+Ensure mongoDB is installed on your system before you run this command)
 mongo (once the mongo client is started.
 It will prompt for database)
 use screenshots (this will switch to screenshots DB that we have created)